solidi/learning-notes/hobbies/plastic-modeling.md

 1. Patience is everything.
 1. Surface preparation is also everything.
 1. Buy two of the same kits.
 You are bound to lose pieces or make unrecoverable mistakes.
 1. Never touch the model with bare hands.
-Use gloves, so oils do not get on the model.
+Use gloves so oils do not get on the model.
 1. Resist the temptation to touch the model unnecessarily.
 Excessive touching leads to breakage.
 1. Less is more in any application.
 Except when thinning paint.
 Thin more.
 1. Devil is in the detail.
 The more time you spend on detail, the more impactful the piece is.
-1. Always use the right tool, and reserve that tool for its purpose.
+1. Always use the right tool and reserve that tool for its purpose.
 1. Before applying, experiment on a similar test mule to learn about the outcome.
 1. When applying too much force, stop.
 You are bound to break something.
 1. Details can come too obsessive.
-Give it time, this mistake will not be seen by others.
+Give it time.
+Others will not see this mistake.

 ## Laws

 * The Law of Preparation
     - The more preparation is invested in a model, the better its result, but the fewer models are completed.
 And completion is the most crucial concept in modeling to capture satisfaction.
 * The Law of Least Touch
-    - With each touch of the model, whether it be by hand or by a tool, errors and defects increase.
+    - With each touch of the model, whether by hand or by a tool, errors and defects increase.
 * The Law of Concealment
     - The camera hides minor issues with the build.
-This can be imperfections with the clear coat, or angles simply not shown.
+This can be imperfections with the clear coat or angles not shown.
 * The Law of Diminished Finish
     - As the model subject draws to a close, more and more detail is observed to be absent on the model.
 * The Law of Imperfect Application